 Central elements for innovations in energy technology are the development of new materials, material combinations and joining processes as well as the application of efficient manufacturing processes and production chains that meet the technical and economic requirements of energy technology undergoing transformation.
 The institute's scientists, including those from the fields of materials science, mechanical engineering, electrical engineering, chemistry and the development of processes and plant components, combine their expertise for the required system solutions.
 Starting with tailor-made materials, through manufacturing technology and surface functionalization, to the complete characterization and qualification of component and system behavior, current issues can be comprehensively addressed in collaboration with our customers.

-With its core competencies, Fraunhofer IFAM offers companies in the energy technology sector a spectrum of innovations, including
+With its core competencies, Fraunhofer IFAM offers companies in the energy sector a spectrum of innovations, including

 - energy system analysis and studies on the transformation of the energy sector